Sensitivity to control signals in triphasic rhythmic neural systems: a comparative mechanistic analysis via infinitesimal local timing response curves: Phase-duration sensitivity

-To represent this situation analytically, let $t_i^A(k)$ denote the active phase duration of cell $i$ on iterate $k$, where $k=0$ corresponds to the unperturbed solution.
-From above, we have Next we claim that
+To represent this situation analytically, we will introduce the notation $t_i^A$ to denote active phase durations (previously $t_i$) and $t_i^S$ to denote silent phase durations.
+Let $t_i^A(k)$ denote the active phase duration of cell $i$ on iterate $k$, where $k=0$ corresponds to the unperturbed solution.
+From above, we have

+We aim to show that the unperturbed active duration of phase 3 is longer than the perturbed active duration of phase 3.
+That is,

 Since the active duration of cell 3 is equal to the passage time of cell 2 from point $h_2^D$ to $h_2^I$ in the silent phase, it is sufficient to consider the $h_2$-dynamics of cell 2.
-We approximate this dynamics with the ODE $h_2'=(h_L-h_2)/\tau_L$, from which we obtain
+We approximate this dynamics with the ODE